 Written and supported by the WordPress experts at Automattic, Jetpack is a powerful plugin that gives your WordPress site enhanced security, automated backup protection, uptime monitoring, spam protection, and more... instantly!

 DreamPress PLUS, PRO, and Legacy Advanced plans include Jetpack Professional for free.
-Jetpack Professional provides even more benefits such as real-time offsite backups, malware scanning and repair, and access to 200+ premium themes and templates.
+Jetpack Professional provides even more benefits such as real-time offsite backups, malware scanning, and repair.
 If you're on one of these plans you'll receive Jetpack Professional automatically when you enable Jetpack on your website.

 Visit Jetpack's website to learn more about all the features: